 A damp home may not seem like a big deal but in reality, it can cause long-term damage, not only to the structure of the home but also to your health.
 Dampness affects the quality of air that you breathe in while you’re indoors.
-In fact, a damp home actually has air that contains pollutants.
-Damp within your home can trigger the development of asthma and other respiratory-related infections.
+In fact, a damp home actually has air that contains pollutants which can trigger the development of asthma and other respiratory-related infections.
 It can also trigger allergic reactions.
 These are the reasons that motivate Mouldbuster to provide viable products that facilitate the treatment of rising damp in your home.

 One of the main problems that come about when homes or other buildings are damp is the development of mould.
 As a result, other allergens are produced.
 Even if your house is clean and dust-free, you may find yourself sneezing, experiencing itchy eyes or a runny nose when you come in contact with the spores produced when mould grows.
 Another danger associated with rising damp is the fact that it creates a suitable environment for the development and multiplication of harmful bacteria.
-Even mice and roaches will find a good habitat within a damp home.
+Even mice and roaches will find a good habitat.

-Whenever a house is damp, the main reason behind it is the quantity of moisture the indoor air holds.
-There are many situations that could lead to the house becoming damp.
+Whenever a house has rising damp, the main reason behind it is the quantity of moisture the indoor air holds.
+There are many situations that could lead to the house having rising damp.
 They include:

 - Rising damp originating from the sub floor

 - Moist building materials used in the construction of a new home

 - Water leaks from water supply pipes within the home

 - Window leaks or leaking roofs that allow rainwater into the home or through the walls